ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

+1. What is a decision tree?
+2. What is the purpose of decision trees in machine learning?
+3. How is a decision tree built?
+4. What is overfitting in decision trees, and how can it be prevented?
+5. What are some common impurity measures used in decision tree algorithms?
+6. What is pruning in decision trees?
+7. Can decision trees handle categorical data, and how is it done?
+8. What are some advantages of decision trees in machine learning?
+9. What are some limitations of decision trees?
+11. What is ID3, and how does it work?
+12. What is information gain in ID3?
+13. What are the limitations of ID3?
+14. What is the main advantage of using decision trees in general?
+15. How does ID3 handle overfitting?
+16. What is the difference between ID3 and C4.5?
+17. Can you explain how the concept of entropy is used in ID3?
+18. What are the steps involved in building a decision tree with ID3?
+19. What is the difference between CART and ID3/C4.5?
+20. How does CART handle overfitting?

+21. What are ensemble methods, and why are they used in machine learning?
+22. Explain the difference between bagging and boosting.
 1. Mark all the approaches which can be utilized to boost a single model performance:
     1. Majority Voting
     2. Using K-identical base-learning algorithms